Jennifer White-Johnson: The Art of Disability Culture: Artists with Disabilities Dispelling Myths, Dissolving Barriers, and Disrupting Prejudice

 White-Johnson's work was selected for The Art of Disability Culture: Artists with Disabilities Dispelling Myths, Dissolving Barriers, and Disrupting Prejudice exhibition at the Palo Alto Arts Center from September 11, 2021, to December 11, 2021.
 The show called for a sense of community by incorporating disability culture though artwork.
 It was composed entirely of artists with disabilities, and highlighted their creative expression of their experiences.

 The Future Generation Exhibition

 In May 2019, China Martins and Jennifer White-Johnson hosted an open-house event around the concept of motherhood.
 It fostered a discussion about mothering and craft, and participants were encouraged to make zines to examine their own relationship with motherhood.

-Autism Acceptance Month Advocacy Campaign & Photo Narrative
+Autism Acceptance Month advocacy campaign and photo narrative

 In April 2017, White-Johnson released a series of photos along with a mission statement in honor of Autism Awareness month, featuring her son.
 The message she wanted to convey was to "Advocate autistic voices, Advocate acceptance, Advocate autistic love, Advocate for your autistic self, Advocate autistic opinions, Advocate inclusion".

+Personal life

+White-Johnson is married to Kevin and they have one son.